calebmaughan/QuizSite/README.txt

     a) Inside of the client directory, run "npm start".
 This will spin up a react server which you should be able to reach at "localhost:3000"

-    b) Inside of the server directory, run "node app.js" (this command will change soon).
+    b) Inside of the server directory, run "nodemon server.js" (this command will change soon).
 This will spin up a very siple server that outputs to the consol and renders a blank webpage at "localhost:4200"